datapartnership/city-growth-patterns-on-traffic-and-urban-mobility/README.md

 # waze-romania
-Use of Waze data to better understand mobility issues in Romania.
+Using of Waze data to better understand mobility issues in Romania.